-See Tidd, Jorge Semprún, pp. 12132, and Dorota Glowacka, ‘“Don’t leave me, pal”: Witnessing Death in Semprún’s Buchenwald Narratives’, in A Critical Companion to Jorge Semprún: Buchenwald, Before and After, ed. by Ofelia Ferrán and Gina Herrmann (Basingstoke: Palgrave Macmillan, 2014), pp. 91106, particularly pp. 10003.
+Semprun’s works, and particularly those that directly address the Buchenwald experience, are scattered with references to Wittgenstein and Heidegger among others.
+Of note here is Heidegger’s conceptualisation of Dasein as ‘Sein-zum-Tode’, or ‘being-towards-death’, that Semprun transforms in L’Écriture (p.
+121) into the collective ‘Mitsein-zum-Tode’ (‘being-with-the-other-towards-death’), allowing for fraternal human interaction in the face of death.
+See also Tidd, Jorge Semprún, pp. 121–32, and Dorota Glowacka, ‘“Don’t leave me, pal”: Witnessing Death in Semprún’s Buchenwald Narratives’, in A Critical Companion to Jorge Semprún: Buchenwald, Before and After, ed. by Ofelia Ferrán and Gina Herrmann (Basingstoke: Palgrave Macmillan, 2014), pp. 91–106, particularly pp. 100–03.

 Tidd argues that ‘the death surrogate is […] the other who will enable the narrator to exist beyond Buchenwald’ (Jorge Semprún, p.
 127), and Davis writes that ‘if so many of Semprun’s alter egos are condemned to die, it may be so that their author can carry on living.
 They die in his place, […] but at least for the time being their death allows him to continue’ (Traces of War, p.
 184).

-Omlor presents a similar argument in Jorge Semprún with specific reference to the interweaving of memory and identity formation through Semprun, Juan and Karel (pp. 18790), and Colin Davis and Elizabeth Fallaize draw out notions of substitution and repetition in French Fiction in the Mitterrand Years: Memory, Narrative, Desire (Oxford: Oxford University Press, 2000), pp. 767.
+Omlor presents a similar argument in Jorge Semprún with specific reference to the interweaving of memory and identity formation through Semprun, Juan and Karel (pp. 187–90), and Colin Davis and Elizabeth Fallaize draw out notions of substitution and repetition in French Fiction in the Mitterrand Years: Memory, Narrative, Desire (Oxford: Oxford University Press, 2000), pp. 76–7.